 The following morning, Tric and Heppa meet up with Kachen at his hut to escort him from the forest.
 Tric asks which way they are headed.
 “I don’t recommend South Tower, so probably not east.
 And unless you have a way to cross the Sandy Wastes, I don’t recommend south.
 It is summer, so going north might be all right.
-We could connect you with Connie and Marvin if you want.
+Or we could connect you with Connie and Marvin if you want.
 That would be the east border.
 That would let you rest a bit more—outside our borders—before you move further afield.
 They wouldn’t mind visitors, I’m sure,” Tric says positively.
-Nevermind that they shot him with an arrow the first time he came upon their operation.
+Never mind that they shot him with an arrow the first time he came upon their operation.

 “Yes, the eastern edge will be fine.
 I am headed back into the Estmark Hills.”

 “Just make sure you stay away from the Foul Fen,” Tric cautions.

 “Right,” Kachen acknowledges, reminded of the unfriendly saurian skirmisher.
 “I will take up the offer of hospitality from your contacts.
 I should rest a while more before moving on.”

 “We’ll just tell them you were allergic to something in the forest and need some fresh air.”